“LOW DOLLAR JOE” A Classic Car entrepreneur

 Once released from the Navy, with an Honorable Discharge, Joe returned to Harriman, Tennessee and opened a small car lot.

 He met a local girl named Betty and they were married.
-Joe was given the Nickname “Low Dollar Joe” while in Harriman because he undercut all the larger dealers from the bigger cities such as Nashville, Chattanooga and Knoxville and would work with his customers offering them payment plans and various other options for paying.
+Joe was given the Nickname “Low Dollar Joe” while in Harriman because he undercut all the larger dealers from the bigger cities such as Nashville and Knoxville and would work with his customers offering them payment plans and various other options for paying.
 He would trade cars for property, jewelry or whatever the customers brought in.
 It’s ironic because many current car reality shows mimic what Joe Duncan was doing 70 years ago.
-His wife, Betty, worked by his side helping build the business.
+His wife, Betty, worked by his side building the business.

 A few years passed and Joe decided that he was never going to make it big in Harriman, Tennessee, so he loaded up and moved his wife and first-born son, Richard, to Los Angeles, California.
 He had heard that L.A. was the place to be after the war and he remembered how much glitter that Southern California had while visiting L.A. during leaves from San Diego while in the Navy.
 He knew that all the Hollywood stars drove Cadillacs and thought it would be the best place for his dream to begin.
 Joe had been asked to run for Sheriff of Roane County in Tennessee before he left, but refused.